Motor Vehicle Department

 Help us Help you, renew your registration by mail!

 The Lewis and Clark County Motor Vehicle Department collects approximately $10.9 million in licensing title fees and assessment of all vehicles which require titles under Montana law.
 Annually 85,000 registrations are issued through this department.
-Office hours are from 7:30 a.m. to 5:00 p.m. daily and the department is open during the noon hour.
+Office hours are from 7:30 a.m. to 5:00 p.m.
+Monday through Friday and the department is open during the noon hour.
 Title work is not processed after 4:30 p.m.

 Vehicle Title and Registration forms are available through the state of Montana, Department of Justice, https://dojmt.gov/driving/vehicle-title-registration-forms/